-18-Wheeler & Semi-Truck Accident Victims
+Austin’s 18-Wheeler & Semi-Truck Accident Lawyers Who Fight for Victims

+The truck accident lawyer Austin can trust to know the law, and fight from experience.
 Texas 18-wheelers are regulated by strict Federal Rules regarding how much time an 18-wheeler driver can spend on the road without taking a break, what drivers can consume, what drivers are allowed to haul, and how their truck is maintained and serviced.
 These rules are monitored and enforced by log books, inspection reports, and “black boxes” in the truck itself.
 The data (such as sudden braking, sudden changes in velocity, and the speed of the truck at a particular moment in time) is recorded in the reports.

 Texas 18-wheeler accidents can result in catastrophic injuries for those involved.
 That is because the average passenger vehicle we all drive weighs about 3,000 pounds, whereas a loaded 18-wheeler can weigh as much as 80,000 pounds.
 When a collision with one of these huge trucks happens, people can be seriously hurt or even killed.